-- simple variables defined in the private part of the protected type/object,
+- components of the protected object (excluding selection from dereferences),

 - constant declarations,

-- named numbers,
+- named numbers.

 - enumeration literals,

-- integer literals,
+- integer literals.

 - real literals,

 - character literals,

 - implicitly defined comparison operators,

 - uses of the Standard."not" operator,

-short-circuit operator
+- short-circuit operator, - the Count attribute

 This restriction is a relaxation of the Simple_Barriers restriction, but still ensures absence of side effects, exceptions, and recursion during the evaluation of the barriers.